Read time: 4 minutes

 In what will come as a surprise to exactly no one, as you get older, your sex drive tends to wane.
 And women, sadly, are two to three times more likely to be affected than men.
 But there is a way to help counteract that: a quick injection that promises to have you feeling hot and bothered in the best possible way.

-Known as the O-Shot (yes, “O” stands for orgasm), this procedure, which has been around since 2013, injects special blood components into your vagina that helps rev up nerves, collagen, and blood vessels “downtown.”
+The O Shot, which has been around since 2013, injects special blood components into your vagina that helps rev up nerves, collagen, and blood vessels “downtown.”
 Not only can this allegedly increase your ability to orgasm, but it can help with incontinence.
 Like other aesthetic procedures, you’ll have to find a doctor who’s certified to give the O-Shot—and don’t count on the cost (on average $1,400) to be covered by your health insurance.

 Let’s reiterate: The O-Shot does involve taking a needle in your clitoris.
 And not all doctors are believers.
 But according to these three women, it’s worth it.